gfranzini/tracer-manual/configuration/step-2-featuringtraining.md

 ### Feature density

-The _Selection_ step in TRACER asks users to define a Feature density for every detection task.
-For more information about Feature density, see section 7.
+The _Selection_ step in TRACER asks users to define a _Feature density_ for every detection task.
+By default TRACER sets the feature density to 0.5 \(=50%\), meaning that it will return only reuse pairs that are at least 50% similar or \(share 50% of their features\).
+For more information about Feature density, see [Step 3.
+Selection](/configuration/step-3-selection.md).

 ## Types of Featuring